 This example shows a Push cloud sync which writes an accounting department backup file from the FreeNAS system to Backblaze B2 storage.

 Before the new cloud sync was added, a bucket called “cloudsync-bucket” was created with the B2 web console for storing data from the FreeNAS system.

 System ‣ Cloud Credentials ‣ Add Cloud Credential is used to enter the credentials for storage on a Backblaze B2 account.
+Enter an Application Key ID and Application Key for the Backblaze B2 account.
+This Application Key needs to have full read/write permissions for the bucket or section of the bucket that will be accessed.
 The credential is given the name B2, as shown in the image below: